Slins-23/bookmaps/README.md

 - Implement favorites tab: A tab intended to serve as another space where you can store your already saved bookmarks, based on your personalized hierarchies (i.e. bookmarks from different continents/countries/cities in the same section, where the section can have any name supplied by the user, with nesting allowed);

 - Support other map sources instead of solely Google's.
 For example: Naver (most Korea coverage), Baidu (most China coverage), Yandex (most Eastern European/Middle eastern coverage).
-I had a quick look a long time ago before making this, and at the time you were able to get a Naver Maps' Street View latitude and longitude from an XHR request coming through the `Network` tab in the developer tools of a browser, this can be a starting point;
+I had a quick look a long time ago before making this, and at the time you were able to get a Naver Maps' Street View latitude and longitude from an XHR request coming through the `Network` tab in the developer tools of the browser, this can be a starting point;

 - Instead of reloading the bookmarks page everytime a new bookmark is added, just update the saved bookmarks and the array available to display;

 - Store thumbnails locally once they've been downloaded, instead of having to load them from a remote server every time a street is displayed.
 Roughly 5-10 kilobytes per thumbnail;

-- Add Google Drive synchronization support to update cloud backup of the bookmarks whenever one is added/removed, periodically (determined by the user's settings), or only when a sync button is clicked;
+- Add Google Drive synchronization support to update cloud backup of the bookmarks whenever one is added/removed.
+Periodically (determined by the user's settings), or only when a sync button is clicked;

 - Query other APIs and display extra information about the location in the extension page, as well as through an UI overlay on Google Maps/Street View, which includes current temperature, average yearly temperatures, yearly precipitation, city/neighbourhood population, and more.
-Add "information" icon to the extension page/bookmark which will trigger a pop-up containing this information about the selected location;
+Add "info" icon to the extension page/bookmark which will trigger a pop-up containing this information about the selected location;

-- Localize the text;
+- Localize the text to other languages;

 - It would be nice if there was an API that could give us accurate enough median house prices for the neighbourhood on display, as well as cost of living...
-And with at least some quotas for free...?
+With at least some quotas for free...?
 But unfortunately this is probably a fairly utopic desire, as most countries/regions would not have enough data, let alone accurate.

 ### Aesthetics (includes minor functionality)